kuzyn/rest-exemple-vanillanodejs/readme.md

 Super tiny RESTful API example in vanilla [nodejs](http://nodejs.org/)

-One file, just over a hundred line of code, zero dependencies, a single module require (http, duh!), get and post handling at `/`, error handling for all the rest, and a pizza favicon for good measure.
+One file, just under a hundred line of code, zero dependencies, a single module require (http, duh!), get and post handling at `/`, error handling for all the rest, and a pizza favicon for good measure.

 Not fit for production :scream_cat: